 No waiver requests will be entertained for any threshold requirements.
 All waiver requests relating to point categories or design and construction standards must be submitted no later than thirty (30) days prior to the application deadline, together with a payment of \$500 per waiver requested.
 For applications utilizing the 9% LIHTC, no more than three (3) waivers may be requested for the same application.
 Points will be subtracted from the relevant point category for those waivers that are granted in point categories.
 Approved waiver requests from any applicant awarded an allocation will be made available to the public after awards are announced by posting to DSHA's website.
-Unforeseeable and unavoidable circumstance waivers will be considered on a case-by-case basis at DSHA's sole discretion.
-Unforeseeable and unavoidable circumstance waivers may be granted outside of the waiver limit.
+Unforeseeable and unavoidable circumstance waivers may be granted outside of the waiver limit and will be considered on a case-by-case basis at DSHA's sole discretion.